palryalen/transform.hazards/README.md

 ```
 You can also download the source from this page and build the package manually.

-<span style="color:red">NB!
+<font color="red">NB!
 With devtools 2.0.0, devtools::install_github("repository", build_vignettes = TRUE) no longer builds the vignettes.
-In that case, use the following command: </span>
+In that case, use the following command:</font>

 ```
 devtools::install_github("palryalen/transform.hazards", build_opts = c("--no-resave-data", "--no-manual")).